Kosinkothegreat/Mastermind_Project/README.md

 # Play the game
 move to your browser and past

 localhost:5000

-hit enter ti access the interface and play the game.
+hit enter to access the interface and play the game.